by John Rea-Hedrick

 I eyed her skeptically.
 Haunted?
 I always heard hauntings occurred in places of terrible suffering where spirits of the dead lingered when they couldn’t escape their pain.
 Not that I believed in ghosts, but even so, how could a dollhouse be haunted?

 He smiled gently in reply.
-“They told me they returned it because the rooftop latch is broken and they couldn’t open the dollhouse.”
+“No, dear.
+The parents told me they returned it because the roof latch is broken, and they couldn’t open the dollhouse.”

 “So it has been returned before?”
 I interrupted.

 “Only once,” he said.
 “I’ve been meaning to fix it.”

 I nodded then made a show of examining the rest of the dollhouse, intending to negotiate a reduced price.
 In truth, I’d made up my mind to buy it as soon as I entered the shop.
 My daughter’s birthday was the next day and as usual business travel had made this a last minute effort.
 If I picked something up today I could still get it to her by overnight express since I wouldn’t be returning home myself until the end of the week.
 Besides, it seemed to me a nice dollhouse was just the thing any little girl would want most for her birthday.
 Determined to keep my lunch appointment I turned to make my offer, but the shopkeepers had stepped away.
 I almost called them back, but I didn’t want to appear too eager.
 So, I contented myself by really looking at the dollhouse while I waited.